 Access to the premises for people with disabilities is through surgery one on the ground floor.

-The languages we speak are English and French.
+The languages we speak are English.

 We do have dental hygienists.